LauraHilliger/community_curriculum/participatory_learning/en/building.md

 * Collect your resources and make a [Storify](https://storify.com/) or a [Pinterest board](http://www.pinterest.com/) with your relevant quotes, pictures, documents.
 * Share your curated resource with the [Discourse community](http://discourse.webmakerprototypes.org/category/training/building) and ask people to contribute further resources on your idea.

-#Tactile Learning Methods

-You might have heard learning theories about different "learning styles", including visual learners, auditory learners and kinesthetic learners.
-When thinking about participatory learning, we prefer to mix and match all the learning styles together, and to be fair, there's no evidence to suggest that this approach is incorrect.
-In fact, inherent to learning with media is learning through all of these methods.
-This particular module is about thinking outside the box when engaging learners. *What methods can we use to spur creativity and excite our learners.*

 ## Building Together: The Design Process

 "Design thinking" is the practice of solving problems for humans, with other humans.
 Instead of working with hypothetical arguments or problem sets, learners engage real-world problems and work together on proposed solutions.
 Education folks might also use the terms [authentic assessments](http://en.wikipedia.org/wiki/Authentic_assessment) or [experiential learning](http://en.wikipedia.org/wiki/Experiential_learning) to describe these kinds of assignments.